 St. Louis is a huge destination for Indianapolis families to visit.
-Just under a four hour drive, St. Louis has always been a great spot to visit for a day or two, but with the addition of the Aquarium and other attractions at Union Station, you better add another day or two on to your visit!
-The St. Louis Aquarium is o-fish-ally open!
-Er… The St. Louis Aquarium at Union Station is OFFICIALLY open!
+Just under a four-hour road trip from Indianapolis, St. Louis has always been a great spot to visit for a day or two — there are so many things to do in St. Louis with kids, but with the addition of the Aquarium and other attractions at Union Station, you better add another day or two on to your visit!
+The St. Louis Aquarium o-FISH-ally opened a few years ago and has been a hit for all!

 St. Louis Aquarium at Union Station

 Many of the attractions and restaurants opened earlier this year but the St. Louis Aquarium opened on Christmas Day to massive crowds, eager to see what has been hiding inside for all of this time.
-Our kids loved the touch tanks and hands on activities.
+Our kids loved the touch tanks and hands-on activities.
 I’ll share more of our adventure later, but it was awesome!
 My honest opinion is to wait for the crowds and initial excitement to die down.
-Most people we spoke to before our visit said that it took about an hour to go through the aquarium at a leisurely pace, but we spent about 2 and half hours there because my three and five year old children LOVED the water table and we couldn’t get my seven year old and nine year old away from the touch tanks.
+Most people we spoke to before our visit said that it took about an hour to go through the aquarium at a leisurely pace, but we spent about two and a half hours there because my three and five-year-old children LOVED the water table and we couldn’t get my seven year old and nine year old away from the touch tanks.

 St. Louis Aquarium Free Admission Area